scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   The moderator can also import and export questions.
 The moderator then creates a quiz and an associated question paper.
 A quiz can have a passing criterion.
 Quizzes have active durations and each question paper will have a particular time within which it must be completed.
-For example one could conduct a 15 minute quiz with a 30 minute activity window.
+For example, one could conduct a 15 minute quiz with a 30 minute activity window.
   Questions are automatically graded.
 A user either gets the full marks or zero if the tests fail.
 If a question is allowed to have partial grading then during evaluation the user gets partial marks based on passing test cases.

-  The moderator can then create lessons and modules.
+  The moderator can then create learning modules.
+A module encapsulates learning units,i.e., lessons and quizzes.
 A lesson can have description either as a markdown text or a video or both.
 After lesson creation, the moderator can create modules.
 A module can have its own description either as a markdown text or a video or both.
 All the lessons